-- Note 1: The specific end-use conditions are described in Section 3.1 of this Standard. - Note 2: Two products are deemed to be inter-changeable only to the extent established by the minimum requirements specified in this Standard.
+- Note 1: The specific end-use conditions are described in Section 3.1. - Note 2: Two products are deemed to be inter-changeable only to the extent established by the minimum requirements specified in this Standard.
 Comparability of properties not explicitly covered by this Standard may require additional assessment.

-ITEM: lumber of a given grade, size (without reference to length), species or species combination and moisture content.
+ITEM: lumber of a given grade, size (without reference to length), species or species group and moisture content.